vysh112/ROS-/ROS_tasks/mobile_robot/src/README.md

 # PCL TASK

+## Task Description

+Obstacle Avoidance using Pointcloud data from the kinect on the 4 wheel bot integrating it with GPS based Autonomous traversal.
+Obstacles visualisation on RViz.

 ## PCL Overview

 The code subscribes to the /kinect/depth/points topic, which provides the input point cloud data from a Kinect sensor.
 The cloudCallback function is called whenever a new point cloud message is received.